"Like" our Facebook page and select "Follow" to

 translator, jungle guides, etc. There are a few extra activities

-do or not at your own discretion.
-If you choose to do all the
+to do or not at your own discretion.
+If you choose to do all

-native people whose ancestors have lived on this land for more
+with the native people whose ancestors have lived on this land

-than 400 years, miles from "civilization" and modern
+for more than 400 years, miles from "civilization" and

-off with a day tour of Quito and a visit to the Equator, you'll
+Starting off with a day tour of Quito and a visit to the Equator,

 butterflies and hummingbirds.
 You'll also visit the highland town